SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 The true position of the aperture center may vary somewhat with wavelength, as a result of small optical effects or atmospheric dispersion.
-To account for this variation, the pipeline attempts to traces the spectrum across the array.
+To account for this variation, the pipeline attempts to trace the spectrum across the array.
 It fits a Gaussian in the spatial direction, centered at the specified position, at regular intervals in wavelength.
 The centers of these fits are themselves fitted with a low-order polynomial; the coefficients of these fits give the trace